Previous Residencies

 In Roden’s words, ” the multi-platform installation centralizes upon females’ perspectives of the physical, emotional and professional impacts of aging.
 The exhibit is comprised of three segments with the first of art dresses, an iconic symbol of the female gender.”

-Roden will run a flag/pennants banner workshop on Saturday, April 8 from 11:30-1pm at the Jemez Springs Public Library.
-This project is supported in part by New Mexico Arts, a division of the Department of Cultural Affairs, and by the National Endowment for the Arts.
+Roden ran a flag/pennants banner workshop on Saturday, April 8 from 11:30-1pm at the Jemez Springs Public Library.
+This project was supported in part by New Mexico Arts, a division of the Department of Cultural Affairs, and by the National Endowment for the Arts.
 Additional support provided by Friends of the Jemez Springs Public Library.

 Sophie Anne Edwards